-Students are set four different types of homework in each Learning Programme:
+Students are set five different types of homework in each Learning Programme:

 1. Reading tasks: These are set with the purpose of extending students’ wider knowledge and understanding of what is being taught within lessons.
 Students will read a range of different texts such as news articles, fiction, and non-fiction to build on their cultural capital.

 2. Knowledge Organisers: Students will be set a number of facts to revise from a knowledge organiser.
 This will be tested through low stakes quizzes on Teams whilst also being tested repeatedly within lesson to secure essential knowledge.

 3. High challenge, low stakes testing: Students will be set low stakes challenges that will make them think hard about essential key knowledge.
 These may take the form of hinge questions or multiple choice tasks to allow the teacher to address any misconceptions.
 Low stakes testing will also be set on key vocabulary that students have learnt in class to continue to support students gaining a rich and varied vocabulary.

-4. Formal testing: Students will be required to demonstrate their knowledge and understanding in a formal way in the form of an exam question or exam task.
+5. Formal testing via Exam Questions: Students will be required to demonstrate their knowledge and understanding in a formal way in the form of an exam question or exam task.
 This allows students to practice specific skills alongside demonstrating their secure knowledge.

 By focusing on these specific homework tasks, we are providing students with the chance to get the material to ‘stick together’ and become coherent.
 Students are being challenged to move essential knowledge from their short term memory to their long term memory.
 This has been planned specifically to allow maximum knowledge retrieval in order to secure success.